martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 ## Wait, there's a story behind all this, right?

 Yes, what prompted this was ~~reading~~ trying to read a large table in a GitHub (GitLab?) readme and having to scroll left and right all the time even though the table would have fit on my screen perfectly if it wasn't unnecessarily restricted by the text width.
-Sadly I can't find the repo anymore so you can't properly appreciate the pain and suffering i had to go through.
+Sadly I can't find the repo anymore so you can't properly appreciate the pain and suffering I had to go through.

 Oh and footnotes on most websites make me wanna do things to other people with my foot, the nature of which shall be left to the reader's imagination.